 Mobile wallets are wallets that, by it’s name alone, are wallets that are installed on your mobile phone.
-Mobile wallets are great simply because you have your funds with you at all times, because chances are, that your smartphone is with you at all times.
+Mobile wallets are great simply because you have easy access to your funds with you at all times.

 While Mobile wallets are great, we only suggest leaving funds on mobile wallets if your coins doesn’t cost that much.
 If you’re holding huge amounts of bitcoin or cryptocurrencies, we heavily suggest investing some money for a hardware wallet instead.